-The Monster Beverage Corporation Deferred Compensation Plan (the "Deferred Compensation Plan") (amended effective January 1, 2017) was adopted to permit eligible employees to elect to defer cash and/or equity compensation and to receive the deferred amounts, together with an investment return (positive or negative), in the future.
-We believe that maintaining the Deferred Compensation Plan provides value to our NEOs who may otherwise not be able to fully participate in our qualified retirement plans due to certain limitations under the Internal Revenue Code (the "Code").
+The Monster Beverage Corporation Deferred Compensation Plan (the "Deferred Compensation Plan") (amended effective January 1, 2017) was adopted to permit eligible employees to elect to defer cash and/or equity compensation and to receive the deferred amounts, together with an investment return (positive or negative), either at a pre-determined time in the future or upon termination of their employment with the Company or its subsidiaries or affiliates that are participating employers under the Deferred Compensation Plan.
+We believe that maintaining the Deferred Compensation Plan provides value to our NEOs who may otherwise not be able to fully participate in our qualified retirement plans due to certain limitations under the Internal Revenue Code of 1986, as amended (the "Code").
 Deferrals under the Deferred Compensation Plan are unfunded and unsecured.
 Mr. Schlosberg is the only NEO who currently participates in the Deferred Compensation Plan.
-See "2021 Non-Qualified Deferred Compensation Table" for further information.
+See "2022 Non-Qualified Deferred Compensation Table" for further information.